tock/book/src/course/root-of-trust/overview.md

 make install
 ```

-But, you can also follow the guides to setup these capsules yourself in a
+However, you can also follow the guides to setup these capsules yourself in a
 different kernel setup or for a different board.

 ## Organization and Getting Oriented to Tock